szha/gluon-crash-course/use_gpus.md

 net(x)
 ```

-## Multi-GPU training
+## Multi-GPU training (advance)

 Finally, we show how to use multiple GPUs to jointly train a neural network through data parallelism.
 Assume there is *n* GPUs, we then split each data batch into *n* parts, and each GPU will run the forward and backward using one part data.

 Let's first copy the data definition and transform from the previous tutorial.

 ```{.python .input}
 batch_size = 256